PEN/Bellwether Prize for Socially Engaged Fiction ($25,000)

 Each applicant will receive information regarding the status of their application in February 2018 or earlier.

-As submissions are now closed, the online application form is not currently available.
 Please note that the online application form requires the following:

 • your typed, double-spaced (11 or 12 point font), and paginated manuscript (at least 80,000 words in length) with title appearing on every page (your name should not appear anywhere on the pages to ensure anonymity for the judging process)

 • a one-page synopsis of the work’s plot which also explains how it addresses a social issue (please do not include your name on this page).
 How to define socially engaged fiction

 • résumé or curriculum vitae (five pages maximum)